mobomo/green_onion/README.md

     GreenOnion.configure do |c|
       c.skins_dir = 'your/path/to/skins'
+      c.skin_name = {
+        :match => /[\/]/,
+        :replace => "_",
+        :prefix => nil,
+        :root => "root"
+      }
+      c.dimensions = {
+        :width => 1440,
+        :height => 768
+      }
       c.threshold = 20
-      c.dimensions = { :width => 1440, :height => 768 }
     end

 * `skins_dir` is the directory that GreenOnion will store all skins.
 The namespace for skins is {URI name}.png (original), {URI name}_fresh.png (testing), and {URI name}_diff.png.
 The default directory will be './spec/skins'
+* `skin_name` is a hash that defines the skin namespace.
+The options include:
+    * `:match` - a regex pattern that will replace characters from the URI.
+The default pattern will match to all "/" in a URI.
+    * `:replace` - the string that replaces what is matched.
+These options are just abstractions of String.gsub in GreenOnion::Screenshot.
+    * `:prefix` - a value that will be concatenated to the front of the filename.
+A good example would be if you wanted to add a timestamp: `:prefix => Time.now.strftime("%m_%Y_")`.
+    * `:root` - the string that will be used to name the root of a domain.
+* `dimensions` is a hash with the height and width of the browser window.
+The default dimensions are 1024x768.
 * `threshold` is the percentage of acceptable change that the screenshots can take.
 This number can always be overwritten for an instance.
-* `dimensions` is a hash with the height and width of the browser window.
-The default dimensions are 1024x768.

 Then use one of the three methods below in a test...